 Polar Lotion: A new therapeutic lotion that brings long-lasting, deep-cooling relief to massage.
 Fast-penetrating, it immediately quiets aching, inflamed, or sore areas to bring overall comfort.

-Herbal Select Foot Therapy Massage Lotion: This cooling, energizing, skin-softening formula is a treat for tired, sore feet.
+Herbal Select Foot Therapy Massage Lotion: This cooling, energizing, skin-softening formula treats tired, sore feet.
 It soothes even the most overworked feet.
-Botanicals of cooling Peppermint eases burning, Rosemary stimulates circulation, Bay Laurel helps inhibit bacteria and Lemon Peel adds healing comfort.
-Also contains softening agents to moisturize rough, callused skin.
+Botanicals of cooling Peppermint eases burning; Rosemary stimulates circulation, Bay Laurel helps inhibit bacteria, and Lemon Peel adds healing comfort.
+It also contains softening agents to moisturize rough, callused skin.

 And here’s a treatment that enables your clients to enjoy the mind and body benefits of rosemary.
-Fire & Ice, which features Polar Lotion, rejuvenates the mind and body with its circulation boosting contrast therapy.
-Help clients decrease pain and increase circulation to areas of injury and restricted blood flow by utilizing alternating hot and cold packs.
-Learn to customize this effective therapy by incorporating essential oils, massage products and techniques that will enhance your intended therapeutic goals.
+Fire & Ice, which features Polar Lotion, rejuvenate the mind and body with its circulation-boosting contrast therapy.
+Help clients decrease pain and increase circulation to injury areas and restricted blood flow by utilizing alternating hot and cold packs.
+Learn to customize this effective therapy by incorporating essential oils, massage products, and techniques that will enhance your intended therapeutic goals.